microsoft/font-tools/README.md

 # Microsoft Font-tools

 This repo is a home for OSS font-tools developed by Microsoft.
-Currently the only tool available is Python code for generating OpenType tables for Egyptian Hieroglyphic fonts levergaing the [Egyptian Hieroglyph Format Controls](https://www.unicode.org/charts/PDF/U13430.pdf) which were added to Unicode in version 12.0.
+Currently the only tool available is EgyptianOpenType.
+This tool is used to generate OpenType tables that enable a linear Egyptian Hieroglyphic font to leverage the [Egyptian Hieroglyph Format Controls](https://www.unicode.org/charts/PDF/U13430.pdf) which were added to Unicode in version 12.0.
+The tool is written in Python 3 and generates OpenType tables as a [Microsoft VOLT](https://docs.microsoft.com/en-us/typography/tools/volt/) project.
+Documentation for this tool can be found in the Wiki.

 ## Contributing